telerik/xaml-docs/installation-and-deployment/download-product-files.md

 ### Documentation

-This section contains the offline documentation as well as the ApiReference (both as CHM and Help3) of UI for Silverlight and [DocumentProcessing](http://docs.telerik.com/devtools/document-processing/introduction) products.
+This section contains the offline documentation as well as the ApiReference (both as CHM and Help3) of Telerik UI for Silverlight and [DocumentProcessing](http://docs.telerik.com/devtools/document-processing/introduction) products.

 * Telerik_UI_for_Silverlight_Documentation_Help3_[version].zip
 * Telerik_UI_for_Silverlight_Documentation_[version].chm